Federal Reserve Watch: Preparation For Balance Sheet Contraction

 The Federal Reserve and the Treasury Department used repurchase agreements and the General Account to remove reserves from the banking system in preparation for what turned out to be the December rise in the Fed’s policy rate of interest, the federal funds rate.

-Right after the December increase in the rate, the Federal Reserve reduced the amount of reverse repurchase agreements on its balance sheet and the U. S. Treasury allowed its balances in the General Account to fall into March 2017.
+Right after the December increase in the rate, the Federal Reserve reduced the amount of reverse repurchase agreements on its balance sheet, and the U. S. Treasury allowed its balances in the General Account to fall into March 2017.
 The Treasury Department, essentially, wrote lots and lots of checks to reduce its balances at the Federal Reserve before the April tax season, a time when funds seasonally move back into the banking accounts of the Treasury.

 As a result, reserve balances at Federal Reserve banks rose by $425 billion between those two dates.
 Reserve balances with Federal Reserve banks are a proxy for the “excess reserves” in the banking system.